RawanAlharbi/website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

 I am a computer science Ph.D. candidate at Northwestern University.
+I work in the interdisciplinary Health Aware Bits (HABits) lab directed by my advisor Prof. Nabil Alshurafa.

-The main goal of my research is to enable a sustainable future for wearable systems.
-I work in the intersection of human-computer interaction (HCI), systems, and machine learning (ML), exploring how we can design wearable systems that are practical, long-lived, accurate, and helpful without sacrificing important social values.
+I am interested in enabling a sustainable future for wearable systems.
+I work in the intersection of human-computer interaction (HCI), systems, and machine learning (ML), exploring how we can design and build wearable systems that are practical, long-lived, accurate, and helpful without sacrificing important social values.